---- — By Jon Gerardi

 After some discussion, the referee and a Lewisburg player jogged over to the goal for a look and, sure enough, there was a hole in the corner of the net just like the Green Dragons argued.
 Reed's shot went right through it, giving the illusion of a wide shot to those in attendance.

 The official reversed his call and awarded Lewisburg the goal.

-It was a monumental momentum-shift, all but taking the wind out of Shikellamy's sails, as the Green Dragons defeated the Braves in a pivotal HAC-I matchup between the top two schools, 4-0, on Saturday afternoon at Lewisburg Middle School.
+It was a monumental momentum-shift, all but taking the wind out of Shikellamy's sails, as the Green Dragons defeated the Braves in a pivotal HAC-I matchup between the top two schools, 4-0, on Saturday at Lewisburg Middle School.